joshrap67/LiteWeight/README.md

 [Coding in flow](https://codinginflow.com/tutorials/android)

-App launch Icons made by https://www.flaticon.com/authors/monkik
+App Logo made by [Monkik](https://www.flaticon.com/authors/monkik)

+Exercise Nav Icon made by [Demograph](https://thenounproject.com/demograph/uploads/?i=149086)

 Numerous YouTube videos are used for the exercise videos in this non-profit application.
 I do not own any of these videos and take no responsibility for any actions of the owners.